 The specific terms and conditions relating to terminations, including, Contractor’s right to terminate an Employer in connection with the receipt of nonpayment or partial payments from Employers, shall be established by the Exchange in accordance with applicable laws, rules and regulations.

 Except as otherwise required under applicable laws, rules or regulations, an Employee’s enrollment through Employer may be terminated in connection with the termination of Employer’s coverage and/or with respect to the events described in above.
-With respect to an Employee, his or her eligibility shall cease at such time as he/she is no longer a qualified Employee to whom Employer has offered coverage.
+With respect to an Employee, his or her eligibility shall cease at such time as he or she is no longer a qualified Employee to whom Employer has offered coverage.
 The Exchange will notify Contractor within five (5) business days of any Employer or Employee termination.

 2.3.5 Covered California for Small Business Minimum Participation Rates

-Contractor shall comply with minimum participation rates for Employers participating in Covered California for Small Business that shall require the following: (i) participation of a specified percentage of Employer’s eligible employees in the Exchange, (ii) Employer’s contribution in an amount equal to a specified percentage of the Employees premium and (iii) compliance with applicable laws, rules and regulations.
+Contractor shall comply with minimum participation and contribution rates for Employers participating in Covered California for Small Business in accordance with 10 CCR § 6522.
 Participation rates shall be established by the Exchange in consultation with Health Insurance Issuers and may be modified by the Exchange no more frequently than annually based on consideration of various factors, including, prevailing market standards and changes in applicable laws, rules and regulations.

 2.3.6 Agents in the Covered California for Small Business Exchange

-a) The provisions of this Section apply to agents who sell Contractor’s QHPs through Covered California for Small Business.
+a) The provisions of this Section apply to Agents who sell Contractor’s QHPs through Covered California for Small Business.

 b) Agent Commissions.
-The Exchange’s intent is to pay market level broker and general agent commissions.
-In order to facilitate the Exchange’s ability to administer enrollment in Covered California for Small Business based on efforts that are consistent for non-Exchange products and to achieve consistency in compensation arrangement for products sold inside and outside the Exchange: (i) the Exchange shall enter into arrangements with agents to sell Contractor’s QHPs through Covered California for Small Business, (ii) the Exchange will be responsible for payment of agents, (iii) the Exchange will provide Enrollee specific and agent-specific information to Contractor regarding commissions paid, and (iv) Contractor will reimburse the Exchange for the Exchange’s payment of a standard agent commission through the Exchange’s offset of agent commissions owing to the Exchange from the Covered California for Small Business premiums collected by the Exchange, as such offset shall be performed in accordance with the offset procedures set forth at Section 5.1.3 and 5.2.2.
+The Exchange’s intent is to pay market level broker and general Agent commissions.
+In order to facilitate the Exchange’s ability to administer enrollment in Covered California for Small Business based on efforts that are consistent for non-Exchange products and to achieve consistency in compensation arrangement for products sold inside and outside the Exchange: (i) the Exchange shall enter into arrangements with Agents to sell Contractor’s QHPs through Covered California for Small Business, (ii) the Exchange will be responsible for payment of Agents, (iii) the Exchange will provide Enrollee specific and Agent-specific information to Contractor regarding commissions paid, and (iv) Contractor will reimburse the Exchange for the Exchange’s payment of a standard Agent commission through the Exchange’s offset of Agent commissions owing to the Exchange from the Covered California for Small Business premiums collected by the Exchange, as such offset shall be performed in accordance with the offset procedures set forth at Section 5.1.3 and 5.2.2.

-c) General agents.
-The commission rate payable to a general agent by the Exchange shall be established by the Exchange based on its evaluation of market data, including pricing information submitted in connection with its rate bids and/or pursuant to other policies that shall be established by the Exchange from time to time.
-The Exchange will contract with multiple general agents to represent the Covered California for Small Business.
-Contractor agrees to amend any of its agreements with such agents to include a standard general agent override commission for authorized general agents to assure that payments made to agents are consistent with the rate set forth in the agreement between the Exchange and such agent.
+c) General Agents.
+The commission rate payable to a General Agent by the Exchange shall be established by the Exchange based on its evaluation of market data, including pricing information submitted in connection with its rate bids and pursuant to other policies that are established by the Exchange from time to time.
+The Exchange will contract with multiple General Agents to represent the Covered California for Small Business.
+Contractor agrees to amend any of its agreements with such Agents to include a standard General Agent override commission for authorized General Agents to ensure that payments made to Agents are consistent with the rate set forth in the agreement between the Exchange and such Agent.